dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 the digital world of the bitcoin network.
 How is this any different from the various in-game monies that emerged before it?

-It is different because both the Bitcoin environment as well as its monetary units emerge naturally over time.
+It is different because both the environment as well as its monetary units emerge naturally over time.
 Bitcoin is not instantiated by decree; neither are sats brought into existence by decree.
 Bitcoin's monetary units, their value, _and_ Bitcoin's arena emerge naturally over time, via voluntary interaction of